galaibence/emailer/README.md

 The queue consumer service polls the queues, populates the templated emails with the payload of the messages and submits them to the SMPT cluster with respect to the SMTP cluster's limitations.

 The queue consumer service stores the email templates on an object store (we are planning to use AWS S3), based on the IDs of the service's consumers (determined by the API keys used, as described in the API section above).
-To store the bucket and key prefix information, we can use environment variables, stored in configuration in code.
+To store the bucket and key prefix information, we can use environment variables, stored as configuration in code.

 To achieve idempotency (not delivering the same email multiple times) we are calculating the md5 hash of the emails, and store the hashes in a memory store (Redis).
 The steps taken for every received message is described below:
 1. The message is received by the consumer
 2. The ID of the service that sent the message is read from the message
-3. The email template is pulled from the object store based on the ID
+3. The email template is pulled from the object store based on the ID (this can be cached if needed)
 4. The email body is created using the message payload and the template
 5. The md5 hash of the email is calculated
 6. The queue consumer checks the hash in the Redis store.
 If it is already there, continue with step 9